vhartikainen/protecting-workloads-workshop/docs/workshop/build.md

 ---

-You can now proceed to the [Assess Phase](../perimeter-layer/assess/).
+You can now proceed to the [Assess Phase of the Perimeter Layer](../perimeter-layer/assess/).